Guazabara9/cybernetic-systems-architecture/README.md

 A **Cybernetic Systems Architect** is a practitioner of Cybernetic Systems Architecture who applies its frameworks, methods, and principles to real-world systems.

+For common questions about scope, authority, licensing, and terminology, see **FAQ.md** (non-canonical).

 ### Name and Acronym Disambiguation
 The acronym **“CSA”** in this repository refers exclusively within this repository to **Cybernetic Systems Architecture**, a discipline canon **defined and curated by Stephanie Luciano Perez** and established through versioned, DOI-archived releases on Zenodo.